elmarsto/sbstr8/README.md

 ## Caveats

   - **Currently in alpha!** Caveat Forker.
   - Mostly I’m just assembling my favourite libraries into a coherent whole; I stand upon the shoulders of veritable giants.
 I try to get out of the way as much as possible.
-E.g. you talk directly to Chakra UI, Font Awesome, etc. This also means that I hereby punt on most documentation issues; if you have a question about how to use one of the provided libraries, see the documentation for that library.
+E.g. you talk directly to Headless UI, Framer Motion, Babylon, etc. This also means that I hereby punt on most documentation issues; if you have a question about how to use one of the provided libraries, see the documentation for that library.

 ## Ingredients